hidaris/thingtalk/README.md

 [![python](https://img.shields.io/pypi/pyversions/aiowebthing.svg)](https://github.com/hidaris/aiowebthing)

 ## What is `aiowebthing` ?
 `aiowebthing` is a library for the Web of Things protocol in Python Asyncio.
+This library is derived of webthing-python project (supporting Tornado) but adapted for Starlette (based on Uvicorn for better performance).

+### additional features
+1. additional_routes -- list of additional routes add to the server
+2. additional_middlewares -- list of additional middlewares add to the server
+3. additional_on_startup -- list of additional starup event handlers add to the server
+4. additional_on_shutdown -- list of additional shutdown event handlers add to the server
+5. thing.sync_property -- Sync a property value from cloud or mqtt broker etc, property set value with no action disclaim.
+6. thing.property_action -- addional action sync the property change to device.
+6. property.set_value(value, with_action=True) -- if with_action is True, Value instance should emit `update`, else `sync`
+7. # Add the property change observer to notify the Thing about a property
+   # change.
+   self.value.on("update", lambda _: self.thing.property_notify(self))
+   self.value.on("sync", lambda _: self.thing.property_notify(self))
+   self.value.on("update", lambda _: self.thing.property_action(self))

 ## Installation
 aiowebthing can be installed via pip, as such: